Sugayoiya/comp9313-Data-Curation-and-Indexing-with-ElasticSearch/README.md

 Scala version: 2.11.12

-Elasticsearch version: 6.1.1 or above
+Elasticsearch version: 6.1.1 or above(need to do something in CaseIndex.scala #27-30)

 Stanford Core NLP version: stanford-corenlp-full-2017-06-09